 Check Out: How to Pay Off $100,000+ in Student Loans

 Not only has average medical school debt grown significantly, but it’s not unusual for med students to borrow more than average.

-- Plan to apply for loan forgiveness: 44%
+- Graduates with debt who plan to apply for loan forgiveness: 46.7%

 Cost to repay medical school debt